 That’s how many see renewable natural gas or RNG, a clean and affordable fuel that truly turns trash into treasure and potentially waste into wealth.

 The world can use this biogas alternative fuel to run homes, businesses, and vehicles.
-Since RNG production and use are on the rise, it could also power your investment portfolio to new heights.
+Since RNG production and use are rising, it could also power your investment portfolio to new heights.

 When you learn more about this burgeoning clean energy option, we think you’ll be interested in adding this sector to your portfolio for future growth.

-Our Methodology in Selecting the Best RNG Stocks
+Our Methodology for Selecting the Best RNG Stocks

-Volatility may not faze one investor while it will give another an ulcer.
+Volatility may not faze one investor, but it will give another an ulcer.
 Since risk tolerances can run the gamut, we included stocks with low betas, a sign of little volatility, as well as ones that are aimed at growth but may have some ups and downs.

 Time in the Market

-An investor may plan to buy and hold an RNG stock for decades, while another one will have plans to use their funds in the short term to start their retirement or send a child to college.
+An investor may plan to buy and hold an RNG stock for decades, while another will plan to use their funds in the short term to start their retirement or send a child to college.

-For this reason, we chose a variety of RNG stocks, including riskier stocks that will grow over time as well as conservative and well-diversified options that would be safer closer to retirement.
+For this reason, we chose a variety of stocks, including riskier stocks that will grow over time and conservative and well-diversified options that would be safer closer to retirement.

 Some investors want their money to make a statement as well as a profit.
-Those investors might balk at the idea of investing in a company known for fossil fuels even if that company is expanding into renewable natural gas.
+Those investors might balk at investing in a company known for fossil fuels even if that company is expanding into renewable natural gas.

 Stocks vs. ETFs

 Having a diversified portfolio has never been easier.
 Rather than buying shares of just one stock, investors can now buy shares in exchange-traded mutual funds that will expose them to multiple companies in one sector or across various sectors.
-We included a few exchange-traded funds with exposure to renewable natural gas companies.
+We included a few exchange-traded funds with exposure to RNG companies.

-Some investors are looking for a dividend yield for income or reinvestment to grow their portfolios.
+Some investors seek a dividend yield for income or reinvestment to grow their portfolios.
 RNG stocks with solid yields are in our renewable natural gas roundup.